NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 As discussed in the motivation, we want to stabilize the less controversial Flake-agnostic new CLI before Flakes.
 In addition, the CLI can itself be split up for more fine-grained rounds of stabilization.
+According to the layering principles, the CLI in fact *must* be split in order to abide by the **publicity** principle.

 The rounds thus look like this: